Indians 1B Chang receives racist tweets after making error - WTMJ

 He included the hashtag StopAsianHate.

+Chang’s tweet included a screenshot of three of the messages.
+Two of the accounts seem to have been deleted.

-Soon after his posting, Chang received an outpouring of positive responses and support from Indians fans and others across social media.
+Soon after his posting, the 25-year-old Chang received an outpouring of positive responses and support from Indians fans and others across social media.

-The 23-year-old who came up as a middle infielder in Cleveland’s organization is playing first base for the first time this season.
-The Indians signed him as a free agent in 2013.
+Indians manager Terry Francona texted with Chang earlier in the day, and then met with him along with the player’s interpreter before Tuesday’s game at Guaranteed Rate Field.

+“First, I wanted to make sure he was OK and that he understands the lunacy or the idiocy that was said is not shared by hopefully very many people, certainly not in the Indians’ organization,” Francona said.
+“Truth be told, man, it’s really simple: errors are part of the game.

-With the game tied 3-3 in the ninth inning and the White Sox threatening with two runners on base, Chang fielded a ground ball and attempted to get the force-out at second but hit Chicago’s Yasmani Grandal in the helmet.
+With the Indians and White Sox tied 3-3 in the ninth inning and Chicago threatening with two runners on base, Chang fielded a groundball and attempted to get the forceout at second, but hit runner Yasmani Grandal in the helmet.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports